How To Refinance A Second Home

 The first thing to be aware of is whether you’re dealing with a second home or an investment property.
 Investment properties are also commonly referred to as rental properties.

 A second home is a property that its owner occupies for at least part of the year.
 This could be for months at a time or on the weekends.
 As long as you use it primarily for your occupancy, it’s considered a vacation home.

-In contrast, an investment property is one that you own, which is occupied by another tenant.
+In contrast, an investment property is a home that you own which is occupied by another tenant.
 Often, people rent these properties out as a source of passive income, but any property you control that’s occupied by someone else can be considered an investment property.